 In the age of Instagram, there’s no such thing as too many trendy breakfast spots.
 Miss Jones is dishing out some of the tastiest, most snap-worthy versions of the day’s most important meal in Brisbane.
 The charming cafe has all the makings of a bona fide social media star, from a sleek Scandi-inspired aesthetic to a menu of brunch classics and healthy salads (plus ice cream-topped waffles for when you’re feeling naughty).

 Revel in an innovative and traditional Japanese menu by Head Chef Daisuke at Eagle Street Pier’s Saké.
-With 5 private dining rooms, communal banquet dining area featuring sunken tables, and a sushi bar, Saké is the perfect city escape for any occasion.
+With 5 private dining rooms, a communal banquet dining area featuring sunken tables, and a sushi bar, Saké is the perfect city escape for any occasion.
 Unique flavours meet an extensive sake, cocktail and wine menu to surprise and delight your tastebuds.

 Arguably one of the most iconic restaurants in the Brisbane dining scene, Gerard’s Bistro is among the latest venues to hit the fashionable James Street precinct.
 It’s a little Middle Eastern and a little hipster, but most importantly, it’s visually spectacular.
 An elegant blend of fine lines, sharp angles and smooth finishes are combined with a menu inspired by Head Chef Ben Williamson’s sabbaticals from southern Europe to northern Africa with a unique Brissy twist.

 Gauge marked an ambitious new era in Brisbane eating when it opened in 2015.
 The café-by-day and restaurant-by-night dishes up some of the city’s most creative culinary contributions in an ever-evolving seasonal menu.
-Gauge offers two or three course dinner menus and a seven course set menu featuring plenty of boundary-pushing combinations, as well as a selection of small-but-mighty plates for those with less time to spare.
+Gauge offers two or three-course dinner menus and a seven-course set menu featuring plenty of boundary-pushing combinations, as well as a selection of small-but-mighty plates for those with less time to spare.

 If your tastebuds thirst for the innovative and alternative, Madame Wu is an exclusive, elegant and funky dining experience sure to please your adventurous palate.
 Designed by the crew at DS17, Madame Wu is all about delicate silhouettes, shadowy lighting features and a magnificent bamboo entrance that transports you to a land where spice and flavour rule supreme.